ProseMirror/website/markdown/guide/doc.md

 Interpreting such position manually involves quite a lot of counting.
 You can call [`Node.resolve`](##model.Node.resolve) to get a more descriptive [data structure](##model.ResolvedPos) for a position.
-This data structure will tell you what the parent node of the position it, what its offset into that parent is, what ancestors the parent has, and a few other things.
+This data structure will tell you what the parent node of the position is, what its offset into that parent is, what ancestors the parent has, and a few other things.